vars1ty/SimplyLaunch/README.md

 In conclusion; their launcher is a bloated, slow and utter mess.
 Just extract the asar and check for yourself, I'd be surprised if you came back with any sanity left.

+Oh and Linux.
+Just use the normal launcher to download the game/update it and then this.
+Less headaches from dealing with the incompetent company's own stuff.

 ## Does it implement everything the actual launcher has?
 No, not even close to it.